Enhancement Tools

 The Image Editor G’MIC-Qt Tool Running the Patterns/Halftone Filter

-• Renderings: this filter collection superimposes generated artificial forms based on mathematical solutions.
+• Renderings: this filter collection superimposes artificially-generated forms based on mathematical solutions.

 The Image Editor G’MIC-Qt Tool Running the Rendering/Lightning Filter